 Every sports lover out there knows very well that running shoes must have five characteristics: support, comfortable fit, cushioning, durability and light weight.
-You’re going to run a hundred miles with them, and be sure they always make you feel barefooted no matter what.
+You’re going to run a hundred miles with them, so make sure they always make you feel barefoot no matter what.
 Finding running trainers that match your gait and feet seems hard.
 However, it’s not that difficult to find it so you don’t feel every stone on the trail.
 Thinking about that, here’s a list of the best running shoes on the market to help you choose the perfect footwear.

 As most Asics shoes, the Gel Cumulus is a strong performer, thanks to its premium gel tech that reduces shock and makes this pair of shoes so comfortable.
 Cumulus, in fact, means “cloud,” and walking inside clouds precisely describes the sensation you will feel by wearing this outstanding footwear.
-Featuring a durable outsole and a stylish upper, the Cumulus is sturdy and resistant, even if it may feel a little stiff for midfoot runners.
+Featuring a durable outsole and a stylish upper, Cumulus is sturdy and resistant, even if it may feel a little stiff for midfoot runners.

 Razor boasts a brand-new midsole developed by Skechers, the Hyper Burst.
 Aptly named, this new EVA foam takes the distance from its competitors because of the irregular cell structure.
 The material increases its resistance while making it lighter at the same time.
 As a result, the foam feels protective and firm and can compensate the pavement when a runner is cranking.
 That’s what makes GOrun the perfect high-speed trainer for urban terrains and one of the best shoes for running.